Healthedata1/USCDI5-Sandbox/input/pagecontent/subscription.md

 ###### The Following Subscription Topics **SHOULD** Be Supported
 -->

-Based upon additional testing, we intend to add other US Core Profiles to this list in the next version of US Core {:.stu-note}
+Based upon additional testing in future versions, we may update these SubscriptionTopics to add additional filter based on the on US Core required search parameters, and add other US Core SubscriptionTopic to this list.
+{:.stu-note}

 #### Discovery